Alexandria K. Vail

 I am currently a postdoctoral research fellow at the Human Sensing Lab in the Robotics Institute at Carnegie Mellon University, where I have the opportunity to work under the supervision of Dr. Fernando De la Torre and Dr. Lori Holt.

 I completed my Ph.D. and M.S. degrees at the Human-Computer Interaction Institute at Carnegie Mellon University.
 During my time there, I had the privilege of being advised by Dr. Louis-Philippe Morency as part of the MultiComp Lab in the Language Technologies Institute.
-My dissertation focused on multimodal and intra-/interpersonal modeling and analysis of the social interactions between therapists and their clients.
+I also had the unique opportunity to work alongside interdisciplinary teams from McLean Hospital, an affiliate of Harvard Medical School and the world's highest-ranked psychiatric institution, and the University of Pittsburgh Medical Center, an international leader in healthcare research across a broad range of medical specialties.
+My dissertation focused on multimodal and intra-/interpersonal modeling and analysis of the social interaction between mental health professionals and their clients, aiming to better track psychological symptoms and reduce client dropout rates.

 • J. Girard*, A. Vail*, E. Liebenthal, K. Brown, C. Kilciksiz, L. Pennant, E. Liebson, D. Öngür, L.-P. Morency, J. Baker.
 Computational Analysis of Spoken Language in Acute Psychosis and Mania.
 Schizophrenia Research, 2021.